dannevesdantas/WebAPI2Construct/README.md

 playerData.PlayerName = "John";
 playerData.HiScore = 999;

-// Use WebAPI2Construct to put your data in a Construct2 readable format var playerDataJSONDictionary = Construct2Convert.ToDictionary(playerData);
+// Use WebAPI2Construct to transform your data in a Construct2 readable format var playerDataJSONDictionary = Construct2Convert.ToDictionary(playerData);

 return Ok(playerDataJSONDictionary); // Send the data to the game